 Determining Visitor Session:

 The Google Analytics tracking for ga.js uses two cookies to establish a session.
 If either of these two cookies are absent, further activity by the user initiates the start of a new session.
 See the Session article in the Help Center for a detailed definition and a list of scenarios that end a session.
-You can customize the length of the default session time using the _setSessionCookieTimeout() method.
+You can customise the length of the default session time using the _setSessionCookieTimeout() method.

 This description is specific to the ga.js tracking code for web pages.
 If you use Analytics tracking for other environments – such as Flash or mobile – you should check the documentation for those environments to learn how sessions are calculated or established.